-In 2012, the iPhone 5 shipped in 16G, 32GB, and 64GB variants.
-In 2018, the iPhone 8 ships in 64GB or 128GB flavors.
+Meanwhile, in 2012, the iPhone 5 shipped in 16GB, 32GB, and 64GB variants.
+In 2020, the iPhone 11 is available in 64GB, 128GB, or 256GB flavors.
 So why has Apple put the MacBook on a diet?
 And is 256GB of space enough?

 The Unstable Price of Storage

-Many of us expect the price of technology to fall as that technology becomes more prevalent.
+A lot of the time, we expect the price of technology to fall as it becomes more prevalent.
 But in the case of components like memory and storage, that’s not always the case.
-Scarcity is one of the biggest drivers of price hikes in the tech space.
-Though the price of SSD storage has fallen overall during the last decade, there have been some notable price hikes too.
+Scarcity is one of the biggest drivers of price hikes in the tech space—think of how expensive video cards were during the cryptocurrency mining hype of 2017 and 2018.

 Has Apple been hit by the volatile price of computer memory and SSDs?
 Sure.
 But the company has much more bargaining power with manufacturers than consumers and most retailers.
-This is likely why we’ve only seen small increases in iPhone storage (like a 64GB baseline taking over from 16GB and 32GB) rather than larger leaps in base storage for MacBooks (like 512GB or even 1TB).
+This is likely why we’ve only seen small increases in iPhone storage (like a 64GB baseline taking over from 16GB and 32GB) rather than larger leaps in base storage for MacBooks (like moving to 512GB or even 1TB).

 ~/Library/Application Support/MobileSync/Backup folder.
 Depending on the size of your device, these backups could be huge.
 Storing them elsewhere is one solution, but it also relies on external drives.

 Finally, you’ll want space for the projects you’re currently working on.
 This could be your Lightroom library or somewhere to dump your video files while editing.
-If you’re working with high bitrate video or another medium that relies on fast read-write performance, you’ll likely need to keep your source files on your SSD rather than an old external drive.
+If you’re working with high-bitrate video or another medium that relies on fast read-write performance, you’ll likely need to keep your source files on your SSD rather than an old external drive.

 It’s Better to Buy Big

 When Smaller Is Better for MacBooks

-If you already have an iMac, Mac mini, Mac Pro, or other primary computer, this is much less of a concern.
+If you already have a desktop or other primary computer, MacBook storage is much less of a concern.
 Not keeping personal Photos and iTunes purchases around might even boost your productivity.
 You can save money by opting for a smaller model, while relying on your main machine for storage-intensive tasks.